Master of Science in Taxation

 - A personal interview with the committee may be required

-Please Note: Admission to the MS Taxation Cohort Program is only for the Fall term; (foundation courses begin in May).
+Please Note: Admission to the Master of Science in Taxation Cohort Program is only for the Fall term.

 Taxation Courses: $2,925 per 3-unit course